martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

 endpoints.

-This solution relies on the unique identifier given to DTLS sessions using the SDP `dtls-id` attribute.
-This field is already required to be unique, thus, no two offers or answers from the same client will have the same value.
+This solution relies on the unique identifier given to DTLS sessions using the SDP `dtls-id` attribute {{!I-D.ietf-mmusic-dtls-sdp}}.
+This field is already required to be unique.
+Thus, no two offers or answers from the same client will have the same value.

 A new `sdp_session_id` extension is added to the TLS or DTLS handshake for connections that are established as part of the same call or real-time session.